Karunamon/pixlbot/README.md

 ### Configuration

 Copy `config.yml.example` to `config.yml` and open it in a good text editor (i.e. not Notepad).
 Insert your bot's token from the developer portal in the appropriate place.
+You should also add the name of a role or two that can do administrative tasks like move messages.
+These have to match up with the names in Discord exactly, with the same case and everything.

-You will notice a couple of plug-ins commented out.
+You will notice a few plug-ins commented out.
 These require further configuration before they can be used.
 Read on to see how to set these up.

 ### Running